Entity Framework InverseProperty Data Annotations

 public class Book { public int BookId { get; set; } public string Title { get; set; } public Author CreatedBy { get; set; } public Author UpdatedBy { get; set; } }

-class, one for all of the books written by the author and one for all of the books updated by that author.
+The Author class has navigation properties back to the Book class, one for all of the books written by the author and one for all of the books updated by that author.

 public class Author { public int AuthorId { get; set; } public string Name { get; set; } public virtual ICollection<Book> BooksWritten { get; set; } public virtual ICollection<Book> BooksUpdated { get; set; } }

-class to specify their corresponding inverse navigation properties in the Book
+The InverseProperty attribute is applied to the navigation properties in the Author class to specify their corresponding inverse navigation properties in the Book class.

 public class Book { public int BookId { get; set; } public string Title { get; set; } public Author CreatedBy { get; set; } public Author UpdatedBy { get; set; } } public class Author { public int AuthorId { get; set; } public string Name { get; set; } [InverseProperty("CreatedBy")] public virtual ICollection<Book> BooksWritten { get; set; } [InverseProperty("UpdatedBy")] public virtual ICollection<Book> BooksUpdated { get; set; } }